Schoolforbasics/concourse-project/phase1/README.md

 ## Change the app name

-Modify the `manifest.yml` in the repo you just cloned, then push the change to your remote.
+Modify the `manifest.yml` in the `cf-env` repo you just cloned, then push the change to your remote.

 ```
 applications: